76374/smpl-canvas/README.md

  return Math.sqrt((x - radius) ** 2 + (y - radius) ** 2) <= radius
 }
 ```
-To redraw the object, there is an [update](https://github.com/alexbolbat/smpl-canvas#updated-signal-read-only) signal property.
+To redraw objects, there is an [update](https://github.com/alexbolbat/smpl-canvas#updated-signal-read-only) signal property.
 It is used when visual changes need to be applied.
 It tells [Stage](https://github.com/alexbolbat/smpl-canvas#stage) the object was changed and it will redraw the object on the next frame
 ```
 private isOn = false